bachfamily/bach/Readme.txt

 - A modified version of The Mini-XML library (https://www.msweet.org/mxml/index.html)
 - A modified version of the Kiss FFT library (https://github.com/mborgerding/kissfft)
 - A modified version of the IRCAM SDIF library (http://sdif.sourceforge.net/extern/alpha-main.html)

+All the above libraries are included in the publicly available source code repository of bach.

 ===================================================